ShadowTemplate/introsde-2016-assignment-2/README.md

 $ cd introsde-2016-assignment-2
 ```

-To deploy the server on Heroku run the *deploy.server* Ant task (make sure [heroku-cli](https://devcenter.heroku.com/articles/heroku-command-line) in installed and set up on your pc):
+To deploy the server on Heroku run the *deploy.server* Ant task (make sure [heroku-cli](https://devcenter.heroku.com/articles/heroku-command-line) is installed and set up on your pc):
 ```
 $ ant deploy.server
 ```